 Comfortable for most riders

 Tough seat cover with rear scuff guard

 Top Pick for Road Biking

-Narrowly missing out on the Editors' Choice Award, the Fabric Scoop Flat Pro received our highest ranking for performance and was also the lightest saddle in our review, at 176g.
-Fitting a wide range of riders, it lacks the versatility of the Phenom, but it is a great choice for road racing and can be used for mountain biking and cyclocross.
-The Scoop lacks a full cutout, but it does have a shallow pressure relief channel at the tail of the saddle which gets the job done when down in the drops.
+Narrowly missing out on the Editors' Choice Award, the Fabric Scoop received our highest ranking for performance and was also the lightest saddle in our review, at 176g.
+Fitting a broad range of riders, it lacks the versatility of the Phenom, but it is an excellent choice for road racing and works for mountain biking and cyclocross.
+The Scoop does not have a full cutout, but it does have a shallow pressure relief channel at the tail of the saddle which gets the job done when down in the drops.
 The overall construction of the Scoop is flawless.
 Its attributes favor the rider whose greatest concerns are performance and light weight but is also competitive when it comes to comfort.
 If you are looking for a high-performance race saddle for your road bike, the Scoop should be at the top of your list.

 Top Pick for Mountain Biking

 The Fizik Monte Manganese won our Top Pick for Mountain Biking because of its durability and competitive price, but as of March 2017, Fizik has discontinued this model, replacing it with the Monte S-Alloy.
 The Monte Manganese is still available from many retailers though, so if it fits your needs, we can help you find it.
 Designed for enduro racing, it makes some concessions when it comes to weight, increasing durability instead.
 The replacement Monte S-Alloy maintains many of the same features, including the 250g weight, with a slightly higher price.
 These saddles are comfortable with excellent power transfer, and we identified the Manganese as a true mountain biking saddle that won't break the bank.